MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

    **Recommended action**:
     - Investigate the app's registration details on app governance and visit Azure Active Directory for more details.
     - Contact the users or admins who granted consent or permissions to the app.
 Verify whether the changes were intentional.
-    - Search the CloudAppEvents table in advanced hunting to understand app activity and determine if the observed behavior is expected.
+    - Search the *CloudAppEvents* advanced hunting table to understand app activity and determine if the observed behavior is expected.
     - Verify whether the app is critical to your organization before considering any containment actions.
 Deactivate the app using app governance or Azure AD to prevent it from accessing resources.
 Existing app governance policies might have already deactivated the app.

 - **FP**: If you can confirm that no unusual activities were performed by the app and that the app has a legitimate business use in the organization.